xcore/sc_multi_uart/app_sk_muart_com_demo/doc_quickstart/quickstart.rst

 Multiuart Com Demo: Quick Start Guide
 --------------------------------------------------

-THis demonstration uses the XA-SK-UART-8 Multi UART Slice Card together with the xSOFTip Multi-UART component to create 8 UARTs.
-These are show working as follows
+This demonstration uses the XA-SK-UART-8 Multi UART Slice Card together with the xSOFTip Multi-UART component to create 8 UARTs.
+The working is shown as follows

    * Data is received from a host computer over a null modem cable on the first uart (Uart 0) using the DB9 connector.
    * Received data is piped through the remaining 7 uarts using loopback connections on the Slice Card.
    * After data has passed through all uarts 1 through 7, the data is then returned back to the host computer via Uart 0 and the DB9 connector.

-This demo also features UART reconfiguration for various standard baud rates.
+This demo also features UART reconfiguration for a sample of standard baud rates.

 Host Computer Setup
 +++++++++++++++++++